I live in Staffordshire, England, where I enjoy the pastimes of real ale, photography, camping and good days out.

-The mock tower known locally as Mow Cop castle is located in the civil parish of Odd Rode in Cheshire, England, UK and rises 355m above sea level.
-It was built as a summer house in 1754 by Randle Wilbraham who was local Lord of the Manor at Rode Hall situated some 3 miles away.
+The mock tower, known locally as Mow Cop Castle, is located in the civil parish of Odd Rode in Cheshire, England, UK, and rises 355m above sea level.
+It was built as a summer house in 1754 by Randle Wilbraham, local Lord of the Manor at Rode Hall, situated some three miles away.

 This tower is visible for miles around and is a major landmark visited throughout the year.
 The tower gives almost unlimited 360-degree views of the Cheshire plains and The Potteries.
 The Jodrell Bank radio telescope can easily be identified on the Cheshire plains.

-Opening hours are listed below and Car Parking is free but with limited spaces, The site of the folly is managed and maintained by The National Trust.
+Opening hours are listed in the photo above, and car parking is free but with limited spaces.
+The site of the folly is managed and maintained by The National Trust.

 There are no public conveniences or other public facilities at this site.